henrythedrip/responsive-practice/README.md

 ## Description

-This is a resume and portfolio website for Henry Thomas.
+This is a website for my cat BMO.
 This was an assigment for the University of Utah Full Stack Development Coding Bootcamp.
 The work was completed by Henry Thomas.